National School Boards Association-NSBA

 McCormick Place - West Building 2301 S Indiana Ave, Chicago, IL 60616

 The NSBA Annual Conference & Exposition is the one national event that brings together education leaders at a time when domestic policies and global trends are combining to shape the future of the students.
-Join us in Philadelphia for a robust offering of over 250 educational programs, including three inspirational general sessions that will give you new ideas and tools to help drive your district forward.
+Join us in Chicago for a robust offering of over 250 educational programs, including three inspirational general sessions that will give you new ideas and tools to help drive your district forward.

 Millennium Park is one of Chicago’s most-visited sights — and for good reason.
 It’s home to the famous Cloud Gate sculpture, better known as “The Bean”, and other stunning works of public art.
 In the summer, locals spread out in the grass for free concerts and splash around in Crown Fountain.
 In the winter, you can take a spin on the park’s two free ice rinks.

 Iconic Navy Pier should be on your must-see list.
 One of the top tourist destinations in the Midwest, this waterfront destination has summer fireworks, a 150-foot Ferris wheel, shopping, rides, tons of family-friendly restaurants, boat cruises, sightseeing tours, and so much more.

 Explore new worlds at Chicago’s acclaimed museums, from the bottom of the sea at the Shedd Aquarium, to the prehistoric era at Field Museum, to the depths of space at the Adler Planetarium.
 For science buffs, the Museum of Science and Industry is hard to top.
 And for art aficionados, check out the largest collection of Impressionist works outside of the Louvre at the renowned Art Institute of Chicago.